BryanKCodes/tp/docs/DeveloperGuide.md

 SummonersBook is designed specifically for **League of Legends (LoL) esports coaches and team managers** who:

 - Manage multiple players and teams in **competitive or training settings**
-- Need to **form balanced 5v5 teams** quickly based on rank, role, and champion pool
+- Need to **form 5v5 teams** quickly based on rank, role, and champion pool
 - **Track player performance** across scrims and tournaments over time
 - Prefer a **lightweight desktop application** over complex web dashboards
 - Are **comfortable typing commands** (similar to Slack bots or Discord commands) for faster workflow
 - Have **basic technical familiarity** (e.g. can install Java or use a terminal) but do not need programming experience

-**Value proposition:** manage people and create balanced teams faster and more efficiently than a typical spreadsheet or mouse/GUI-driven app.
+**Value proposition:** manage people and create rank-ordered teams faster and more efficiently than a typical spreadsheet or mouse/GUI-driven app.

 ### User stories